Guide to conventional loans

 Conventional loans come with low rates that make home buying affordable.

-For instance, a home buyer with a 740 score and 20% down will be offered about 0.50% lower rate than a buyer with a 640 score.
+For instance, a home buyer with a 740 score and 20% down will be offered about a 0.50% lower rate than a buyer with a 640 score.

-Get a conventional rate quote to based on your information, not on that of an average buyer.
+Get a conventional rate quote based on your information — not on the information of an average buyer.

 How do you qualify for a conventional loan?

 “We want to know that people pay their bills on time and are financially disciplined and good at money management,” says Staci Titsworth, regional vice president sales manager with PNC Mortgage in Pittsburgh, PA.

-Applicants with lower credit may want to choose an FHA loan, which does not charge extra fees or higher rates for low credit scores.Verify your home buying eligibility (Oct 15th, 2018)
+Applicants with lower credit may want to choose an FHA loan, which does not charge extra fees or higher rates for lower credit scores.

 - 30 day’s pay stubs